 COVID-19 Testing & Treatment

 If you are currently ill with COVID, have COVID symptoms please schedule a virtual visit ASAP.
 We can discuss your eligibility for treatments such as Monoclonal Antibodies and arrange testing in house with a same day COVID PCR test.

 There are 2 types of COVID tests available at RIMG: a PCR (Nasal Swab), and the Serum Antibody blood test (to test for immunity/past exposure).A virtual visit with one of our providers is required prior to testing.

 What do the COVID-19 tests detect?

 PCR (Nasal Swab): This test will detect if you are actively infected with the COVID-19 virus.
-We have a Same-Day PCR test available as of 1/25!
+We have a Same-Day PCR test available!

 Serum Antibody (Blood Test): This test will detect if you have had prior exposure to COVID-19 and/or have built an antibody for the virus from a vaccine.
 For most viral illnesses, a positive antibody means prior exposure to a virus and some degree of immunity to future infection.
 As COVID-19 is a novel (new) infection, it is unclear if a positive antibody definitively offers immunity and is not recommended as a screening test for immunity by the CDC.
 Despite a positive antibody test, the recommendation is to still practice universal precautions.

 What testing do I need?